mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/module_description.md

 there can be lot of intermediate servers(layers) between client and the end server.
 Intermediary servers may improve system availability by enabling load-balancing and by providing shared caches.

 6.**Code on demand (optional):**<br> It is an optional feature.
 According to this, servers can also provide executable code to the client.
-The examples of code on demand may include the compiled components such as Java applets and client-side scripts such as JavaScript/Python.
+The examples of code on demand may include a UI widget rendering code or client-side scripts such as JavaScript/Python.

 ## Basic principals of designing REST APIs